algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-The last touch: by replacing the `s += t[k--]` line with predication, we can now make the implementation branchless (except for the last branch, where we check the loop condition):
+The last touch: by replacing the `s += t[k--]` line with predication, we can make the implementation branchless (except for the last branch — we still need to check the loop condition):

 ```c++
 int sum(int k) {